DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_constraints.md

     :emphasize-lines: 35-41
 ```

 You may now write the test and implementation for the constraint as needed.
-Remember to add an empty `__init__.py` to your test director and run `aac clean` to remove any extra files if needed.
+Remember to add an empty `__init__.py` to your test directory and run `aac clean` to remove any extra files if needed.

 ### Primitive Constraints